dasch-swiss/dsp-api/docs/rst/knora-api-server/design-documentation/store-module.rst

   transaction ID and the update sequence from the ``ConcurrentHashMap``.

-Responders are expected to use ``TransactionUtil``, which takes care of generating transaction IDs, sending transaction management messages to ``HttpTriplestoreActor``, and ensuring that a transaction is rolled back if an error occurs.
+Responders are expected to use ``TransactionUtil``, which takes care of sending transaction management messages to ``HttpTriplestoreActor`` and ensuring that a transaction is rolled back if an error occurs.
 A responder must include the transaction ID  provided by ``TransactionUtil`` in each update request that it sends to the store manager.

 Note that with this built-in transaction management, updates will not take effect until the transaction is committed.